top of page

 The elements of a BIOPHILIC SPACE

-A biophilic interior has plenty of natural light, ventilation, a natural landscaping visible from within the building as well as introduced into the building through plants and botanical art on the wall (also called "plantscapes").
+A biophilic interior has plenty of natural light, ventilation, a natural landscaping visible from within the building as well as introduced into the building through plants and moss wall art on the wall (also called "plantscapes").

-Studies have shown that even looking at natural landscapes induce relaxation, clear our minds and increase our wellbeing, so the concept behind biophilic design is that wherever you are, you are exposed or surrounded by nature.
+Studies have shown that even looking at natural landscapes induces relaxation, clears our minds and increases our wellbeing, so the concept behind biophilic design is that wherever you are, you are exposed to or surrounded by nature.